 Brief historical overview of man’s use of fire

 Mankind’s use of fire goes back an extraordinary length of time.
 From humble collecting and guarding natural fires to producing fire by sparks or friction took about 1,5 million years.
 For more than 500,000 years, mankind has been producing fires by the abovementioned methods.
-Only since about 200 years ago has fire been produced by other mechanical, chemical, or electrical methods.
+Only since about 200 years ago has fire been made by other mechanical, chemical, or electrical methods.

 2,000,000 years ago:

 It is debatable since when our species has been using the power and might of fire.
-One thing is certain: Homo erectus already guarded natural fires, for example, those caused by lightning strikes or volcano outbreaks, in the form of eternal campfires, which also provided light.
+One thing is sure: Homo erectus already guarded natural fires, for example, those caused by lightning strikes or volcano outbreaks, in the form of eternal campfires, which also provided light.

 500,000 years ago: